PECE-project/drupal-pece/src/docs/source/docs/groups.md

 ### Changing a Group Member's roles

-1. To change a group member's role, click edit at the end of the row with their username.
+1. To change a group member's role, navigate to the group's page and select "Edit".

-2. Select a new group user role for the user.
+2. Select "Remove" next to the group member's username under the category of their current role.

-3. Click "Update Membership".
+3. Add the group member by their username under the category of the new role.

 ### Deleting a Group Member

-1. To delete a group member, click remove at the end of the row with the user's username.
+1. To delete a group member, navigate to the group's page and select "Edit".

-2. Click "Remove".
+2. Scroll down to "Group members" and click "Remove" next to their name.

-Adding Artifacts to Groups
+Adding Artifacts to Groups [To be edited]
 -----

 1. Follow instructions to [add an artifact](../artifacts), and designate the Group Audience to which you would like the group added.